EnterpriseDB/docs/docs/how-tos/markdown-tips.md

   - "/another_old_path"
 ```

-both `/old_path` and `/another_old_path` would redirect to `great_file.mdx`'s current path.
-This is perfect for setting up redirects when moving a file around within Docs.
+In this case, both `/old_path` and `/another_old_path` redirect to the current path of `great_file.mdx`.
+This encoding is useful for setting up redirects when moving a file around within Docs.
 Redirects created with `redirects` are permanent (301).

-These paths can be absolute (starting with the root of the site) or relative (to the file in which they are contained).
-For a `/file/at/path/`,
+These paths can be absolute, starting with the root of the site.
+Or they can relative to the file that contains them.
+For example, for `/file/at/path/`:

-- Absolute: `/path/to/file/` - redirects requests for /path/to/file to /file/at/path/
+- Absolute: `/path/to/file/` &mdash; Redirects requests for `/path/to/file` to `/file/at/path/`.
-- Relative: `former_child/` - redirects requests for /file/at/path/former_child/ to /file/at/path/
+- Relative: `former_child/` &mdash; Redirects requests for `/file/at/path/former_child/` to `/file/at/path/`.
-- Relative: `../sibling/` - redirects requests for /file/at/sibling/ to /file/at/path/
+- Relative: `../sibling/` &mdash; Redirects requests for `/file/at/sibling/` to `/file/at/path/`.

 #### Netlify-specific redirects

 Netlify is the hosting service we use for Docs.
-Netlify-specific redirects can be found in [`/static/_redirects`](static/_redirects).
+You can find Netlify-specific redirects in [`/static/_redirects`](static/_redirects).
 These are generally used for large-scale redirects, such as when renaming or removing an entire product version.

 ### Docs 1.0 to Docs 2.0 redirects

 This app builds a list of server-side redirects that reference the Docs 1.0 path (`/edb-docs/`).
-These redirects direct users from links to the old docs site, to the appropriate page on the new docs site.
+These redirects direct users from links to the old docs site to the appropriate page on the new docs site.

 #### `legacyRedirectsGenerated`

-This frontmatter is an automatically generated list of redirects for Docs 1.0 to Docs 2.0 (this repo).
-These redirects are built by `scripts/legacy_redirects/add_legecy_redirects.py`, and **should not be manually edited**.
+This front matter is a generated list of redirects for Docs 1.0 to Docs 2.0 (this repo).
+These redirects are built by `scripts/legacy_redirects/add_legecy_redirects.py`.

+!!!
+Warning
+      Don't manually edit these redirects.

 #### `legacyRedirects`

-If you need to setup a redirect from Docs 1.0 to Docs 2.0 manually, this is the place to do it.
-If the `legacyRedirectsGenerated` frontmatter does not include the redirect you need, you should add it here.
+If you need to set up a redirect from Docs 1.0 to Docs 2.0 manually, this is the place to do it.
+If the `legacyRedirectsGenerated` front matter doesn't include the redirect you need, add it here.

 ## Markdown styling

 All of these files use Markdown for styling.
-The options for what can be done can be seen [here](https://github.com/EnterpriseDB/docs/blob/master/advocacy_docs/playground/1/01_examples/index.mdx)
+The options for what you can do are [here](https://github.com/EnterpriseDB/docs/blob/master/advocacy_docs/playground/1/01_examples/index.mdx)

 ## Headings

 Use headings to create a hierarchy for readers to navigate to more easily find information.

-Headings are denoted by number signs (#) followed by one space.
-Enter a line break between a heading and its content.
+Headings are denoted by two to four number signs (#) followed by one space.
+Enter an extra line break between the heading and the text content.
 EDB docs use Heading 2 (##), Heading 3 (###) and Heading 4 (####).
 Use Heading 4 sparingly.

-## Headers:

-Specify a header by puttihng one or more hashes (`#`) at the start of a line.
-Headers should be a single line, separated by blank lines from the rest of the document, and cannot contain HTML.

-All headers in Docs result in "anchors", IDs that can be linked to directly based on the text of the header.
-This is handy for providing quick access to definitions and allowing search results to link directly to the relevant section of a page.
+All headers in Docs result in anchors, which are IDs that you can link to directly.
+They are formed by using the  header text, using hyphens in place of spaces.
+This mechanism is handy for providing quick access to definitions and allowing search results to link directly to the relevant section of a page.

-### `# H1`
+### `# H1` - Not used in Docs

-This is the page title, and there should be only one.

-**Never use this in Docs** - set the title using `title:` in the [frontmatter](#frontmatter).
+In Markdown, a single number sign signifies the page title (one per file).
+However, in Docs, we instead set the page title using `title:` in the [front matter](#front-matter).

 ### `## H2`

-Sections - use this for indicating sub-topics within the page's overall topic.
+Use an H2 section head to indicate a sub-topic in the page's overall topic.

-In Docs, H2 headers generate an entry in the right-hand "table of contents", allowing the reader to quickly scan the outline of the page and jump to a relevant section.
+In Docs, H2 headers generate an entry in the right-hand table of contents, allowing the reader to quickly scan the outline of the page and jump to a relevant section.

 ### `### H3`

-Subsections - use this for breaking up longer sections into logically-distinct thoughts or concepts.
-Also useful for definition lists (e.g. a glossary).
+Use an H3 subsection head to break up sections into logically distinct thoughts or concepts.
+Also useful for definition lists (e.g., a glossary).

 ### `#### H4`

-If you find yourself needing to use this, you might want to consider breaking up the topic into multiple pages...
+If you find yourself needing to use this level heading, consider breaking the topic into multiple pages or otherwise reorganizing your information.
 ## Linking

 Markdown supports two different syntaxes for links.
 In Docs, we use inline links exclusively.
 The syntax is:

-`[text](URL "title text")`, where "title text" is optional (it can be used to add a more detailed description of a link, such as the full title of the page it links to).
+`[text](URL "title text")`, where "title text" is optional.
+You can use it to add a more detailed description of a link, such as the full title of the page it links to.

-URL can be absolute (`https://example.com/path/to/page`) or relative (`/epas/latest/page`, `../sibling`) - for links *within* docs, use relative links (but avoid complicated path-walking if possible, e.g. use `/pem/latest/page` instead of `../../..page`).
+The URL can be absolute (`https://example.com/path/to/page`) or relative (`/epas/latest/page`, `../sibling`).
+For links within docs, use relative links.
+However, avoid complicated path walking if possible.
+For example, use `/pem/latest/page` instead of `../../..page`).

 More stuff about this in style guide
 ## Lists

 Stuff about this in style guide

 Lists appear with an indent by default.
 If you format a list with no indent, Markdown formats the list with an indent on the page.
 For example, the first list item in the example below appears with an indent on the page.